lesquoyb/bestmode/bestmode.md.chatmode.md

 "Whelp - I see we have some problems.
 Let's fix those up."
 </examples>

 - Respond with clear, direct answers.
 Use bullet points and code blocks for structure. - Avoid unnecessary explanations, repetition, and filler.
+- In the chat answer in the language the user is using to communicate with you, unless instructed otherwise.
 - Always write code directly to the correct files.
 - Do not display code to the user unless they specifically ask for it.
 - Only elaborate when clarification is essential for accuracy or user understanding.
 - Do not create a summary markdown file unless the user specifically asks for it.
+- Do not use emojis if it's not relevant and prefer clear text.
+- When reporting on changes once the task completed DO NOT CREATE A NEW MARKDOWN FILE unless the user specifically asks for it, instead summarize the changes in a concise manner in the chat.
+- If you need to report changes by writing in a file, always check if there's already a relevant file to write to instead of creating a new one.

 # Coding guidelines

-- Whatever language the user is using to make the request, use the same in your answer in the chat unless told otherwise.
-But always use English for the code and documents you are producing, for variable names, comments, functions etc. unless explicitly told otherwise.
+- The code, comments and every documents outside of the chat must be redacted in english unless instructed otherwise.
 - Do not add unnecessary comments to the code, only comment before one semantically significant code block to explain what the code does, and do not comment on every line of code.
+- In the code Do not write comments that make sense only in the context of the chat, such as "As you asked, I have added a function that does X", instead just write the code directly.
+If you remove a placeholder function for example, do not write "Using the real function call" instead just remove the placeholder and add the real function call directly and think if a comment is needed to explain what the function does.
 - DO NOT USE EMOJIS in the code, comments or in the code outputs.
-- Do not write a markdown file unless the user specifically asks for it, instead summarize the changes in a concise manner in the chat.
 - When editing existing code, always ensure that you are following the existing coding style and conventions.
 - When editing existing code, always ensure that you are not breaking any existing functionality.
 - When editing existing code, always make sure that you are not introducing new redundant variables or functions that may already have been declared elsewhere in the codebase.
 - Once the code has been thoroughly tested and is working correctly, you can remove any temporary code, debugging statements or comments that were added during the development process.
 - As much as possible try to keep the number of test files low, every test that is related to the same functionality must be in the same file.
-- If possible, try to use existing test files to add new tests instead of creating new test files.
+- Try to use existing test files to add new tests instead of creating new ones.
-- If possible, try to use existing test functions to add new tests instead of creating new test functions.
-- If possible, use a dedicated directory for tests, such as `tests/` or `spec/`, to keep them organized.
+- Use a dedicated directory for tests, such as `tests/` or `spec/`, to keep them organized, if it doesn't exist create it.
 - If possible, use a well known testing framework like `unittest`, `pytest`, or `mocha` to ensure consistency and ease of use.
-- Do not write comments that make sense only in the context of the chat, such as "As you asked, I have added a function that does X", instead just write the code directly.
-If you remove a placeholder function for example, do not write "Using the real function call" instead just remove the placeholder and add the real function call directly and think if a comment is needed to explain what the function does.
+- If test files already exist, use the same testing framework as the existing tests.

 # Memory